GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-The Physical Internal Exchange Viewpoint serves for the identification and definition of interfaces of elements of the Physical System.
-Also, the delegation of System Element Interfaces to the Physical System Boundary Interfaces is covered.
+The Physical Internal Exchange Viewpoint serves for the identification and definition of interfaces of elements of the physical system. also, the delegation of system element interfaces to the physical system boundary interfaces is covered.
 The Physical Internal Exchange Viewpoint
-* identifies System Element Interfaces on a Physical Level
+* identifies system element interfaces on a physical level
-* states to which other system elements the interfaces are connected to
+* states to which other physical elements the interfaces are connected to
-* assigns interface specifications to interfaces
+* assigns physical interface definitions to interfaces
 * defines the usage of interfaces, e.g., if only a subset of the interfaces is used
-* defines the delegation of System Element to Physical System Boundary Interfaces
+* defines the delegation of physical system element interfaces to physical system boundary interfaces

-One or more IBDs featuring the SOI boundary, the physical elements of the SOI, the connectors for each identified SOI interface delegation to Physical SOI Elements, as well as those connectors between related interfaces of Physical SOI Elements.
-An interface is a connection resource for hooking on the Logical SOI Elements to other Logical SOI Elements.
+One or more IBDs featuring the SOI boundary, the physical elements of the SOI, as well as the connectors for each identified SOI interface delegation to physical SOI elements.
+An interface is a connection resource for hooking on the logical SOI elements to other logical SOI elements.
 Item flows are defined for each exchange on the identified interface.
 Note: Please use more than one IBD focused on different areas of interest to keep the view comprehensive.

 ## SAF_SPV05a_View